Peano

 ComputeDerivativesOverCell = jinja2.Template( + )

-Private Member Functions
+Protected Member Functions

-def _add_action_set_entries_to_dictionary (self, d)
+_add_action_set_entries_to_dictionary (self, d)

-Private Attributes
+Protected Attributes

-_solver
+_solver = solver

-_butcher_tableau
+_butcher_tableau = ButcherTableau(self._solver._rk_order)

-_use_enclave_solver
+_use_enclave_solver = is_enclave_solver

 Detailed Description

-Explicit reconstruction of first derivatives for FD4 discretisation
+Explicit reconstruction of first derivatives for FD4 discretisation.

+We assume that developers follow ExaHyPE's generic recommendation how to add additional traversals.
 Yet, this is only half of the story.
-If they follow the vanilla blueprint
+If they follow the vanilla blueprint and plug into a step after the last time step

 if (repositories::isLastGridSweepOfTimeStep()